(800) 955-8596

 What is the difference between TDIU and a 100% disability rating?

 TDIU (Total Disability Individual Unemployability) and a 100% disability rating are both VA benefits that provide similar levels of compensation.
 However, they are awarded under different circumstances.
-A 100% disability rating is given when a veteran’s service-connected disabilities are evaluated at the total level based on VA’s rating schedule.
+A 100% disability rating is given when a veteran’s service-connected disabilities are evaluated at the total level based on the VA’s rating schedule.
 In contrast, TDIU is granted when a veteran has a lower combined disability rating (typically at least 60% or 70% for multiple disabilities), but these disabilities prevent them from maintaining substantial gainful employment.

 Can I work while receiving TDIU benefits?